BroadcomMFD/explorer-for-endevor/README.md

   **Note:** Setting the limit value to 0 decreases the filtering speed by consuming more mainframe resources.

 - Endevor: Close on Upload.
 If true, when an edited element is uploaded to Endevor, the edit session will be automatically closed.

+- Endevor: Ask For Element Target Location.
+If enabled, you can select the Element target location when performing the **Generate with Copyback** or **Edit** actions".

 Access the Explorer for Endevor settings by clicking **Settings** > **Extensions** > **Explorer for Endevor**.